 Mother, it seems unfair to have things like this in our life.
 When I say this, I mean things like depression.
 I mean the insecure little ideas that start out like a tiny seed and we try to keep this from growing.

 It’s unfair to have this and the things that lead to our compulsion – or the fragments of sanity that come along in the aftermath of our crazy little downfalls.

 My idea is that compulsion has nothing to do with sanity or logic.
-This does not make sense to anyone else – and maybe this doesn’t even make sense to the person at the time; but then again, obsessive compulsiveness has nothing to do with something that makes sense
+This does not make sense to anyone else – and maybe this doesn’t even make sense to the person at the time.
+Then again, obsessive compulsiveness has nothing to do with something that makes sense.

 I think there’s an itch in a place where no one can reach.
 I think there is something that blurs the lines of good or bad and fogs the concept of right or wrong.
 This hysterical blindness or emotional blindness or habit can become a killer.

 And then comes the aftermath, which causes the guilt and the shame or the blame and the regret.
 Of course, this digs a hole so deep that one would assume is enough to make people run the other way – or to quit drinking or give up the junk.
 But no.

 The hole is deep and the high is superior.
 Rather than feel the shame or be intimidated by the work it takes to overcome or improve, the compulsion takes hold and people re-up instead of recover.